 Duration: two hours, with one intermission.
 Instrumentation: alto sax/recorder/bass clarinet, violin, guitar/elec. guitar, bass/electric bass, organ/piano/harpsichord (2 players), drumset

 Act I was premiered as a work-in-progress at Dixon Place, June 22-23, 2012, directed by Beth Greenberg.

 “An Edifying Masque” from Act Two, performed at Operotica, New York City, January 2015

 For more information, including videos and photos of our 2012 preview production of Act One, visit www.enchantedorgan.com.

 OTHER LIFE FORMS is Gordon Beeferman’s avant-jazz quartet, with Stephanie Griffin (viola), Pascal Niggenkemper (bass) and Andrew Drury (drums).
 OTHER LIFE FORMS combines complex written charts with virtuosic individual and collective improvisation.
-Their debut album is due out in 2017.
+Their debut album is out on Different Track Recordings (November 2018).

 “The Rat Land” is the first operatic collaboration between Gordon Beeferman and librettist Charlotte Jackson.
 The two-and-a-half hour chamber opera chronicles the disintegration of a troubled and eccentric family in tragi-comic fashion.
 The plot centers on the adolescent daughter, Karen, coming of age as best she can amidst a post-Cold War American Grotesque.
 Caught between her nightmarish home life and a near-psychotic fantasy world of her own devising, she faces grown-up problems of violence, isolation, madness, and death.
 The opera is scored for eight singers and a thirteen-piece instrumental ensemble.